 What is stamp duty?

+In a recent survey, 26% of people told us they don’t know what Stamp Duty is.
 In a nutshell, Stamp Duty Land Tax (SDLT) is a government imposed tax which is paid as a lump sum on completion by people who are purchasing a property or land over a certain price bracket

 Before the announcement was made on 8th July 2020, people buying houses in England and Northern Ireland had to pay stamp duty on property with a value over £125,000, however, first-time home buyers were exempt from this charge unless the property was over £300,000.
 You can read more about previous Stamp Duty Land Tax rates